Sentencing & Penalties for a Class F Felony in Wisconsin

 - Possession of 2.5 to 10 kg. of marijuana with intent to sell it

 Grieve Law has defended Wisconsin residents from charges of drug possession, firearm misuse, and other felonies.
 We're professional, full-time defense lawyers who use every shred of evidence to fight the prosecution, unlike Fee to Plea™ lawyers who just want your case over with so they can collect their check.
-We're top-notch defense attorneys who win cases and awards.
+We're experienced defense attorneys who win cases and awards.
 If you’ve been accused of a Class F felony in Wisconsin, you are only guilty if you are convicted.™ Call Grieve Law today for a free consultation.

 Defenses for a Class F Felony in Wisconsin